abhirj87/spark-docker-example/README.md

         .
 <h3>Output</h3>

-output_data dir will have the out of the run.
+output_data dir will have the output of the run.
 It is a csv file.
-Contents can be read as date, visitor url and visits per day.
-For each each date the no of visits will be in decending order.
+Content can be read as date, visitor url and visits per day.
+For each each date the number of visits will be in descending order.

     Eg: cat output_data/* | more